 This is a just a variation of a recipe for green onion jam I adapted and tweaked from a chef who I admire very much-Lenny Russo, without him, there would be no ramp jam.
 Not exactly a "jam" like you would expect, it's savory and has a bit of a slight crunch to it as well.
 You could definitely still put it on toast (I do) but usually it's function is more of a condiment, to be used as part of the accoutrement for platter of cured meats or cheese.
 It is so much more than just a condiment though.

 In closing, if you know where some ramps grow, you should probably go there immediately and then make this recipe.
 Afterwords, send me a message and tell me some fun ways you've experimented with it. 🙂

-- 4 cups young or middle aged ramp bulbs sliced 1/4 inch (reserve the leaves for making ramp top pesto)
+- 2 cups ramp bulbs and stems sliced ¼ inch reserve the leaves for making ramp top pesto

-- 1/2 tsp each whole caraway and cumin seed, toasted
+- ¼ teaspoon each whole caraway and cumin seed toasted

-- 2 tbsp flavorless oil like grapeseed or canola
+- 1 tablespoon flavorless oil like grapeseed or canola

 - Tiny pinch of crushed red pepper flakes

 - Add the vinegar and cook for a minute more.
 Add the cornstarch dissolved in water and cook until the mixture thickens, just a minute or two.
 Finally, turn off the heat and stir in the reserved ramps, cool, cover and refrigerate.
 The jam will last for a couple weeks, but will lost some of the “jammy quality” after a while.

 - Transfer the ramp jam to a container and cool immediately.
 It will keep for a long time if it is tightly covered, although the jammy-ness of the cornstarch will wear off after a week or so.